Rhode Island’s Safest Cities of 2026

 See crime rates for the safest cities.

-According to our most recent State of Safety report, residents of Rhode Island experience some of the lowest levels of gun violence, violent crime, and property crime in the nation.
-Rhode Islanders worry about these issues less than the average American, but they're starting to feel more concerned about some issues than in previous years.
+According to official FBI data and our most recent State of Safety report, residents of Rhode Island experience below-average levels of gun violence, violent crime, package theft, and property crime in the nation.
+Rhode Islanders also worry about these issues less than the average American, yet only 50% say they feel safe calling The Ocean State home.

 In this report